 Even when you’re a highly skilled customer support professional who’s capable of holding friendly, nuanced, and helpful conversations with your customers, some conversations can get pretty tricky.
 What’s the best way to tell someone they can’t have a refund or that you can’t let them log in to an account they claim to own?

 To make those difficult conversations easier, we’ve put together these templates that you can use for inspiration to craft the perfect responses.
-Use these 10 customer service email response examples to craft your own replies to the following tricky support requests:
+Use these 10 customer service response templates and examples to craft your own replies to these tricky support requests:

 “I want a phone call, now!”